 Are you also looking for a unified way to comply with country-specific E-Invoicing requirements around the world, such as the B2G E-Invoicing requirements in Germany (exchange of XRechnung e-invoices), Belgium, the Netherlands, Norway, Austria, Singapore, …?
 Are you using SAP ECC or SAP S/4HANA?
-Then you might have heard of the terms “PEPPOL” and “SAP Document Compliance”.
+Then you might have heard of the terms “PEPPOL” and “SAP Document and Reporting Compliance”.

 But what is PEPPOL and what is SAP Document Compliance?
 How are both technologies connected to ensure digital compliance?
 How does PEPPOL work and for which countries does it work?
 In this blog post, I will answer these questions and provide you with more information on how you can connect SAP Document Compliance with PEPPOL to ensure compliance with different country-specific legal requirements around the world.